 Managing several aspects of scheduled reports on separate pages was causing unnecessary steps and confusion for first time users.

 Emails users received didn’t look professional.
 They actually looked like they could be spam.

 Emails don’t have the option to embed the report in the email for a quick snapshot.

 Users didn’t know some fields were dropdowns because of how they were designed, causing them to be unaware of all the options available to them.

-Our initial course of action was to send out a survey to our entire customer base asking about their usage of scheduled reports.
-This is where we discovered that the majority of our users found this feature useful.
+My product manager and I discovered through our survey that the majority of our users found this feature useful.
 Most users said they were using the feature to do further analysis or get a quick snapshot of how their business is doing.